merely-useful/py-rse/index.md

 but how can we be sure it's producing reliable results?
 The short is answer is that we can't---not completely---but we can test its behavior against our expectations to decide if we are sure enough.
-This chapter therefore explores ways to do this, including assertions, unit tests, integration tests, and regression tests.
+This chapter explores ways to do this, including assertions, unit tests, integration tests, and regression tests.

 > **A Scientist's Nightmare**
 >
+> Why is testing research software important?
 > A successful early career researcher in protein crystallography,
 > Geoffrey Chang,
 > had to retract five published papers---three from